stjude/proteinpaint/shared/types/README.md

 Do NOT put here type definitions that are specific to one workspace, those should be saved in the applicable workspace.

+## Develop

+Consumer code can use type definitions b

 ## Test

 ```sh